WICG/file-system-access/EXPLAINER.md

 ## Save
 The `save` method will write the current data in the `FileHandle`'s `data` attribute back to the local file.
 If `writable` is false, the promise will reject.
 If the file has been modified since the file was opened, `save()` will return a `FileModified` error.
 Calling `save( { "force": true } )` will suppress the `FileModified` error and overwrite the file.

+## Backing file system
+While this proposal is generally geared towards accessing native device files, it could theoretically provide access to files hosted in different mediums.
+Using the [ballista](https://github.com/chromium/ballista) API, writable-files could be used to interact with files housed in cloud based file systems.

 # Edge Cases
 ## File changes before save
 There are a few models for native apps: